Follow Us

 Quick and Easy Omurice (Rice-filled Omelet)

-Japanese style rice topped with an omelet!
-This is a simple trick to make omurice with a rice cooker.
+This recipe takes a pankobunny spin: omurice made in a rice cooker.
 Way easier than the traditional method and just as delicious.

 Servings 2